-Often hailed the ultimate destination for food connoisseurs and alike, Singapore is a veritable mix of the eastern and western worlds.
-From the delicious simplicity of some of the local favourites to the more complex infusions of European flavours; there are so many interesting places to eat in Singapore and a plate for every palate.
+Singapore is often hailed the ultimate destination for food connoisseurs and alike.
+A veritable mix of the eastern and western worlds, you’ll savour the delicious simplicity of local favourites to complex infusions of European flavours.
+There are so many interesting places to eat in Singapore with a plate for every palate.

 Hainanese Chicken Rice